 You might’ve been led to believe that crunches are the end-all-be-all key to a strong and defined set of abs.

 If your goal is to maximize hypertrophy in the abdominal region (aka get a 6-pack), dynamic exercises consisting of eccentric and concentric portions, as seen in any sit-up or “crunch” variation, are surely one of the best ways to do it.

 But the core and its functions offer more than just aesthetic value, and that’s exactly what we’ll be covering in this article.

-Core training, from a functional perspective, works towards improving the stability of the trunk in order to effectively transfer force throughout the body, prevent injuries, and make you superhuman-strong.
+Core training, from a functional perspective, works towards improving the stability of the trunk in order to efficiently transfer force throughout the body, prevent injuries, and make you superhuman-strong.

-Through isometric contraction and stabilization, core strength also helps minimize back pain and injuries by reducing the amount of bending through the spine when coupled with heavy loads.
+Through isometric contraction and stabilization, core strength also helps minimize back pain and injuries by reducing the amount of bending through the spine under heavy loads.